4 Portuguese scientists receive L'Oréal Portugal Medals of Honor for Women in Science

-The 19th edition of the L'Oréal Portugal Medals of Honor for Women in Science distinguishes four more Portuguese scientists, in a medal award ceremony on 10 May, at Ciência Viva - Pavilhão do Conhecimento.
+The 19th edition of the L'Oréal Portugal Medals of Honor for Women in Science honors four more Portuguese scientists at a ceremony on May 10 at Ciência Viva - Pavilhão do Conhecimento.

-Research on cardiac devices, type 2 diabetes, glaucoma and recovery of degraded soil are the themes addressed by the four scientific projects awarded and developed, respectively by Andreia Trindade Pereira (i3S - University of Porto), Joana Sacramento (Nova Medical School - New University of Lisbon), Raquel Boia (iCBR - University of Coimbra); and Sara Peixoto (University of Aveiro).
+Research into cardiac devices, type 2 diabetes, glaucoma and the recovery of degraded soil are the topics covered by the four scientific projects awarded and developed respectively by Andreia Trindade Pereira (i3S - University of Porto), Joana Sacramento (Nova Medical School - New University of Lisbon), Raquel Boia (iCBR - University of Coimbra); and Sara Peixoto (University of Aveiro).

-The female researchers, with PhDs and aged between 31 and 35, were selected by a scientific jury, chaired by Alexandre Quintanilha, and will receive an individual prize of 15 thousand euros.
-A total of 60 thousand euros will be awarded to support the research projects of young female PhD researchers.
+The female researchers, with PhDs and aged between 31 and 35, were selected by a scientific jury, chaired by Alexandre Quintanilha, and will receive an individual prize of 15,000 euros.
+A total of 60,000 euros will be awarded to support the research projects of young female doctors.

-In Portugal, 65 young female researchers have already been distinguished with the L'Oréal Portugal Medals of Honor for Women in Science.
-The first edition of this initiative in Portugal took place in 2004, inspired by the L'Oréal-UNESCO For Women in Science program, a L'Oréal support to women in science in partnership with UNESCO, which has been running since 1998.
+In Portugal, 65 young researchers have already been awarded the L'Oréal Portugal Medals of Honor for Women in Science.
+The first edition of this initiative in Portugal took place in 2004 and was inspired by the L'Oréal-UNESCO For Women in Science program, which L'Oréal has been supporting women in science in partnership with UNESCO since 1998.

-Since its beginning, the L'Oréal Portugal Medals of Honor for Women in Science program brings together L'Oréal Portugal, the National UNESCO Commission and the Foundation for Science and Technology (FCT) to support young female researchers.
+Since its inception, the L'Oréal Portugal Medals of Honor for Women in Science program has brought together L'Oréal Portugal, the UNESCO National Commission and the Foundation for Science and Technology (FCT) to support young female researchers.

-Winning projects of the 19th edition of the L'Oréal Portugal Medals of Honor for Women in Science:
+Winning projects in the 19th edition of the L'Oréal Portugal Medals of Honor for Women in Science:

 Andreia Trindade Pereira